 This research work was initiated with the aim of studying the genetic diversity and identifying key morphological traits to distinguish papaya accessions in Benin City, Edo State, Nigeria.
 The goal was to identify genotypes with desired traits for further genetic improvements.
 Multivariate analysis was used to group and study the pattern of genetic variation and relationship among the accessions.
 The level of variability observed suggested a high diversity among the genotypes.
+Further studies would require collection of papaya germplasm from other ecological zones in Nigeria in order to widen the scope of the study, and evaluation of sex type for each genotype would be needed so as to relate morphological diversity and performance to sex type.
 Cluster and principal component analysis classified the genotypes into different similar groups with observable morphological characteristics.
 Fruit yield characters were superior in distinguishing the genotypes.
 Representative genotypes may be chosen from any particular groups.
 The characters identified in this study should guild the breeders in identification, selection and combination of genotypes to obtain lines with the desired traits.
 Grouping of genotypes by multivariate methods in the study is of practical value for the papaya breeders.
 However, Molecular studies would be useful to confirm the genetic diversity and characterize these genotypes for more detailed examination and further study across years and locations should be done.
 This may help to emphasize the availability of these genetic resources for future breeding programmes.